'the picture of romantic ardour… with shapely phrasing and stonking high notes.'

 Joseph opened his 2025-26 season with his Canadian debut as Ramiro La Cenerentola for the Opéra de Québec, having finished a busy 24-25 season with his debut for Longborough Festival Opera as Almaviva Il barbiere di Siviglia and Orpheus Orpheus in the Underworld for IF Opera.

 In concert, Joseph appears regularly in a wide variety of repertoire including both Bach Passions both as Evangelist and tenor soloist (arias).
-Concert highlights include Beethoven Missa Solemnis with Southbank Sinfonia, Orff Carmina Burana at the Usher Hall in Edinburgh, Bach St John Passion with the Academy of St Martin-in-the-Fields, and the Monteverdi Vespers at St John’s, Smith Square, alongside performances of both Britten’s Serenade for Tenor, Horn and Strings and Les Illuminations, and the Rossini Stabat Mater.
+Concert highlights include Beethoven Missa Solemnis with Southbank Sinfonia, Bach St John Passion with the Academy of St Martin-in-the-Fields, and the Monteverdi Vespers at St John’s, Smith Square, Britten’s Serenade for Tenor, Horn and Strings and Les Illuminations (both with Skipton Camerata), Rossini’s Stabat Mater, and numerous performances of Orff’s Carmina Burana.